filipdalarcao/FilipDalarcao_BluestampPortfolio/index.md

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+For my last milestone I had to finish the coding part of the project, and just the whole project.
+I made the code, and got all the components to work together, so now the project is complete.
+My biggest challenges at BSE were fixing a lot of code that wasn't working, and making the electrical part work.
+I learned that you have to keep trying and not give up, even if somethings not working, you have to keep retrying it.
+In the future I want to learn how to use Raspberry Pi, because from Bluestamp I learned arduino.

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+For my second milestone I had to finish all the electrical parts of my build.
+I wired together everything, and made sure it all works.
+So far the most surprising thing about the project was that the body is made of metal, so when I was wiring my components together, they would all short circuit.
+I overcame this by putting little plastic peices under all the components so the pins would not touch the metal.
+To finish my final milestone, I have to get the code working, and finish the project.

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1xphmux0Au4?si=WWS148a60P7QZxhY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My project is a gesture controlled robot and my first milestone is building the body.
 The parts of the body are the wheels, the two metal body parts, the motors, and the H bridge.
 I put all those parts together, and now my milestone is done.
 The biggest challenge was screwing all the screws because some of them came out, and I had to screw in both levels of the chassis, and the wheel axels.
-But now everything is assembled and im ready to pursue my second milestone which is the electrical things.
+But now everything is assembled and im ready to pursue my second milestone which is the electrical parts.

 # Schematics